MuraliB123/Whatsapp-bot/README.md

 A test phone number was added in both the sender and recipient fields.
 To send messages to any phone number, a WhatsApp Business Account is required.
 Hence, for this demo, my phone number was added in the recipient field.

-A FastAPIAPI server was implemented to run locally and then tunneled using **ngrok** to expose it publicly.
+A FastAPI server was implemented to run locally and then tunneled using **ngrok** to expose it publicly.
 This allows the WhatsApp API manager to send webhook notifications to the server.

-#### Workflow Flow:
+#### Workflow :
 ![Demo](imgs/demo.png)
 1. **User sends** an initial request: "Hi" to the bot.
 2. **Bot responds** with: